-19 For information on what constitutes a privacy management framework visit the tools tab on the Office of the Information and Privacy Commissioner website at: https://oipc.novascotia.ca.
+15 For information on what constitutes a privacy management framework visit the tools tab on the Office of the Information and Privacy Commissioner website at: https://oipc.novascotia.ca.

-Privacy Management Program - At a Glance20
+Privacy Management Program - At a Glance16

-P A. Building Blocks Executive-level Senior executive-level management support is key to a successful support privacy management program and essential for a privacy respectful culture.
+A A. Building Blocks Executive-level Senior executive-level management support is key to a successful support privacy management program and essential for a privacy respectful culture.
 Core elements of support include approval of adequate funding and regular review of reports.
 Privacy Officer Role is defined and is fundamental to business decision-making process.
-Role and responsibilities for monitoring compliance are clearly ٠ identified and communicated throughout the public body. en Responsible for the development and implementation of the l Ħ program controls and their ongoing assessment and revision.
-H. Adequate resources are identified.
-Public body, municipality or health custodian structure supports ) C the ability of staff to monitor compliance and foster a culture of l bc privacy within the public body. ) B Ensures privacy protection is built into every major function Public Body Commitment involving the use of personal information. \ Z Reporting Reporting mechanisms should be established and they need to be 2 11 6 reflected in the public body's program controls.
-Personal information The public body, municipality or health custodian is able to identify: inventory The personal information in its custody or control, Its authority for the collection, use and disclosure of personal information, and Dalista - The sensitivity of the personal information.
-Policies Privacy policy How to request access or correction Diele e e e e e e e e e e e e e Complaints policy Risk assessment tools Privacy impact assessments m · · System risk and threat assessments Training Privacy basics for all staff Privacy basics for all staff Privacy basics for all staff S Privacy breach training for all staff Program Controls D 1 Advanced and refresher training as required nt Breach management Privacy breach policy ္ပ protocols Breach notification assessment tool ш Breach management protocol grë Service provider Have standard clauses available to ensure service provider ro management compliance with privacy law requirements& monitor compliance. Д Communication Inform individuals of their rights and the public body's policies.
+Role and responsibilities for monitoring compliance are clearly t identified and communicated throughout the public body. en Responsible for the development and implementation of the tm program controls and their ongoing assessment and revision. m Adequate resources are identified. om Public body, municipality or health custodian structure supports Č. the ability of staff to monitor compliance and foster a culture of ody privacy within the public body.
+Be Ensures privacy protection is built into every major function Public Body Commitment involving the use of personal information.
+Puk Reporting Reporting mechanisms should be established and they need to be 7 reflected in the public body's program controls.
+Personal information The public body, municipality or health custodian is able to identify: inventory The personal information in its custody or control, Its authority for the collection, use and disclosure of personal information, and information, and The consistivity of the personal information Policies The sensitivity of the personal information.
+Price and a line.
+Policies Privacy policy How to request aggree or correction How to request access or correction Risk assessment tools Complaints policy Delivers in the content of RISK assessment tools Privacy impact assessments System yiels and threat assessments Training System risk and threat assessments Privacy basics for all staff Training Privacy basics for all staff S Privacy breach training for all staff Advanced and refresh or training as required.
+Program Controls Droogh management Advanced and refresher training as required Deliver we have all research and leave the second and refresher training as required. ont Breach management protocols Privacy breach policy Provide the strip and the stri CC pi ototois Breach notification assessment tool am Compies amorpidan Breach management protocol gr Service provider Have standard clauses available to ensure service provider Pro management compliance with privacy law requirements& monitor compliance.
+Communication Inform individuals of their rights and the public body's policies.

-20 These materials are based on the paper, "Getting Accountability Right with a Privacy Management Program" prepared by the Office of the Information and Privacy Commissioner of Alberta, the Office of the Privacy Commissioner of Canada and the Office of the Information and Privacy Commissioner of British Columbia.
+16 These materials are based on the paper, "Getting Accountability Right with a Privacy Management Program" prepared by the Office of the Information and Privacy Commissioner of Alberta, the Office of the Privacy Commissioner of Canada and the Office of the Information and Privacy Commissioner of British Columbia.

-B. Ongoing Assessment and Revision Oversight & Review Plan Develop an oversight and review plan Privacy Officer should develop an oversight and review plan on an annual basis that sets out how she will monitor and assess the effectiveness of the public body's program controls.
+В. (B. Ongoing Assessment and Revision Privacy Officer should develop an oversight and review plan on an annual basis that sets out how she will monitor and assess the effectiveness of the public body's program controls.
 Assess and Revise Program Controls Updates and revisions Update personal information inventory Revise policies Treat risk assessment tools as evergreen Modify training and education Adapt breach and incident response protocols Fine-tune service provider management